 3. Avoid Criticism:

-Try and avoid criticising as much as you can.
-Criticism can be detrimental for your teenager’s self confidence.
+Try and avoid criticizing as much as you can.
+Criticism can be detrimental to your teenager’s self-confidence.

 - If you disapprove or dislike something that involves your teen, take time to sit with them and talk it out.

 - Teenagers often take criticism as ridicule or shame.
-At times, when criticism is unavoidable, watch your tone.
+But, at times, when criticism is unavoidable, watch your tone.

 Let your teenager follow his hobbies.

-- Encourage him to participate in more and more activities.
-It is important for your teenager to excel at anything he likes and enjoys.
+- Encourage them to participate in more and more activities.
+It is important for your teenager to excel at anything they like and enjoy.

 - Extracurricular activities prove to be great opportunities for learning about success, failure, challenges and they add a great deal to your teenager’s confidence.

-- These activities build a positive team spirit in your teenager and help him learn about working together towards a common goal.
+- These activities build a positive team spirit in your teenager and help them learn about working together towards a common goal.

 5. Support Optimistic Friendships:

 We know you cannot possibly control, pick and choose the kind of friends your teenager will make.
-Teach him about respect and acceptance.
+Teach them respect and acceptance.

-- Mutual understanding and respect in any relation is important.
-Teach him that value is what matters between friends.
+- Mutual understanding and respect in any relationship are important.
+Teach your teen that value is what matters between friends.

-- The kind of friends your teenager makes also affects his self confidence.
-Teach him ways to differentiate between good and fair weather friends.
+- The kind of friends your teenager makes also affects their self-confidence.
+Teach them ways to differentiate between good and fair-weather friends.

 6. Looks Do Not Matter:

 Most teenagers fall under peer pressure.
-To them looks matter a lot.
-They crave to look like models and celebs and inability to do so affects their self confidence immensely.
+To them, looks matter a lot.
+They crave to look like models and celebs, and the inability to do so affects their self-confidence immensely.